valory-xyz/el-collectooorr-frontend/README.md

-# el-collector-frontend
+# el-collectooorr-frontend
-This repository contains code for El Collector.
+This repository contains code for El Collectooorr.

 ## Project Status
 This project is currently in development.
 Feel free to create a branch and send me a PR for changes.